Study: African Plant Compound Kills Mesothelioma Cells

 Scientists in South Korea discovered that resveratrol, a compound found in wine and red grapes, enhanced the platinum-based chemotherapy drug cisplatin.

 A 2014 study showed PEITC, an anti-cancer compound found in cruciferous vegetables (arugula, broccoli, kale, etc.), can kill mesothelioma cells on its own, and it’s even more effective when combined with cisplatin.

 Mesothelioma is a rare cancer with a long latency period.
-The cancer develops in the body over decades, making it very difficult to treat by the time it is diagnosed.
+The cancer develops in the body decades after asbestos exposure takes place.
+Symptoms of mesothelioma develop after the cancer spreads beyond the lungs, making it very difficult to treat by the time it is diagnosed.
 While some chemotherapy drugs successfully kill and reduce the spread of cancer cells, finding methods to enhance these treatments are essential for aggressive cancers such as mesothelioma.

 Using rapanone and other quinones to treat mesothelioma is a novel therapy at this point, but Kuete didn’t rule out the possibility of future research, noting the need for more investigations to develop novel cytotoxic drugs.

-“We don’t have funds for clinical trials but we will be happy to welcome and financial support in that way,” he said.
+“We don’t have funds for clinical trials but we will be happy to welcome any financial support in that way,” he said.